mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/CompilerPerformance.md

 ``QueryExpression/eq(_:)`` over ``QueryExpression/==(_:_:)``, but other operators can benefit from this too if you notice problems, such as ``QueryExpression/neq(_:)`` over ``QueryExpression/!=(_:_:)``, ``QueryExpression/gt(_:)`` over ``QueryExpression/>(_:_:)``, and so on.
-Here is a table of method equivalents of the most common operators:
+Here is a table of method equivalents to the most common operators:

 | Operator                           | Method           |
 | ---------------------------------- | ---------------- |